barawn/exanic_turf_test/README.md

 When the event path is opened by sending an open command to 'Tc', event fragments are sent out (after being set up, see below, and in programmable MTU sizes) from the 'Te' port to the destination port specified by the open command.

-Event fragments consist of a single 64-bit header, consisting of a 22-bit constant identifier, a 10-bit incrementing fragment number, a 12-bit tag (bits 31-20) and a 20-bit length (bits 19-0) allowing for full event sizes up to 1 MB, followed by the fragment data (up to the MTU size).
+Event fragments consist of a single 64-bit header, consisting of a 22-bit constant identifier (with the top bit **always** set), a 10-bit incrementing fragment number, a 12-bit tag (bits 31-20) and a 20-bit length (bits 19-0) allowing for full event sizes up to 1 MB, followed by the fragment data (up to the MTU size).
 The reason for making the header 64-bits is just that the UDP datapath is 64 bits overall.

 A union/bitfield representation of the header would be
 ```